2025 Jordan Shield Cup

-The 2025 Jordan FA Shield is the 38th edition of the Jordan FA Shield.
-All 10 teams in the 2025–26 Jordanian Pro League are participating in the competition.
+The 2025 Jordan FA Shield was the 38th edition of the Jordan FA Shield.
+All 10 teams in the 2025–26 Jordanian Pro League participated in the competition.

+Al-Faisaly were crowned as champions after matchday 8, after defeating Al-Hussein with a 2–0 result.

 Format

 The 2025 Jordan FA Shield will follow a one-stage fragmented league system.
 The title will be crowned by the team that achieves the highest number of points.
 The winner of the competition will qualify to the newly expanded 2026 Jordan Super Cup.

 The tournament is played during international breaks to give the largest number of players the opportunity to participate, stand at their levels, and explore new players of age groups.

 An electronic draw was held on 12 July to determine the matches of both the 2025–26 Jordanian Pro League and the Jordan FA Shield, the first time in local competitions.
 All matches will be held at Prince Mohammed Stadium in Zarqa.